 largest percentage of our readers are professors and engineers, with

 business people and students following closely.
 It is a must-have

-Over 60,000 copies have sold in Japan since the original publication!
+or complex science.
+Over 80,000 copies have sold in Japan and North

 approach to the teaching of elementary Fourier series that is

 innovative, conceptual and appealingly informal."

 John Allen Paulos, author of Innumeracy

-Want to take a
+Want to take

 it from your favorite bookstore!

 Return to LEX Home for more